Tatis Jr. homers to lead Padres to 5-1 win over Giants

 Giants: LHP Madison Bumgarner (5-7, 3.66) is scheduled to start the series finale Sunday.
 He’ll be seeking his first road win since May 18 at Arizona.
 Since then, he’s gone 0-2 with a 4.79 ERA in four road starts.

-Padres: Were expected to announce their starter after this game.
-It could be rookie Adrian Morejon (0-0, 2.70 in two appearances, including one start).
+Padres: Green said the Padres anticipate starting rookie Adrian Morejon (0-0, 2.70 in two appearances, including one start).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports